 23. Solar Charger

-Even if you buy your solar charger, it is still important to learn how to make one yourself.
-Then you’ll be able to fix your solar charger if something goes wrong.
+Even if you buy your solar charger, learning how to make one yourself is still important.
+Then you can fix your solar charger if something goes wrong.
 You can read very clear instructions for a DIY solar charger by Alex Beale here at Footprint Hero.

 First Aid and Hygiene Gear